joshua-liew/portfolio.blogs-markdown/01_introduction.md

 ### On Honesty

-My father was an honest man.
+My father is an honest man.
-He was an unassuming and simple person; working 9-to-5, doing the necessary with minimum fuss, and without need for attention.
+He is an unassuming and simple person; working 9-to-5, doing the necessary with minimum fuss, and without need for attention.
-In his dealings in work and with people, and I believe to the best of his ability, he dealt with fairness and truth.
-He modeled honesty, something which my younger self did not understand, but that I now admire so much.
+In his dealings in work and with people, and I believe to the best of his ability, he deals with fairness and truth.
+He models honesty, something which my younger self did not understand, but that I now admire so much.

 How could he go about in quiet diligence?
-I think it was because he was __honest with himself__.
+I think it was because he is __honest with himself__.
-He knew what he was and accepted what was given to him - both the pleasant and unpleasant.
+He knows what he is and accepted what was given to him - both the pleasant and unpleasant.
-In doing so, he need not pretend that he was something else, freeing him to act simply and diligently.
+In doing so, he need not pretend that he is something else, freeing him to act simply and diligently.

 How could he deal with fairness?
-I think it was because he was __honest with others__.
+I think it was because he is __honest with others__.
-He knew what he could offer, and what worth the work of his hands could bring to others.
+He knows what he could offer, and what worth the work of his hands could bring to others.
 Coupled with the confines of his good conscience, he would not ask for anything more than he could offer.
 This freed him to deal with fairness and in good trust.